The Illinois River Bluffs

 • Of the estimated 107,000 acres of presettlement wetlands, only about 77 acres remain as they must have appeared to the first European travelers.

 No habitat in the presettlement bluffs was richer than its riverine lakes.
 They included backwater lakes and "flow-through" lakes such as Goose Lake, the latter so-named because they are part of the river's main channel.
-(Although at a typical speed of 0.6 MPH, the water in the Illinois' main channel lakes moves scarcely faster than it does in one of its stagnant backwaters.)
+(Although at a typical speed of 0.6 mph, the water in the Illinois's main channel lakes moves scarcely faster than it does in one of its stagnant backwaters.)
 Before settlement, the Illinois River valley floor contained so many lakes that it resembled a boundless marsh.
 Even today it is hard to tell exactly where one lake ends and another begins.
 The backwater lakes were widely drained to make farm fields, and only eleven significant backwater lakes survive along this part of the Illinois.
-The two kinds of lakes together make up about 50 square miles of open water, or about half (47%) of the present wetlands area.
+The two kinds of lakes together make up about 50 square miles of open water, or about half (47 percent) of the present wetlands area.

 The region historically supported 88 species of fish, 35 species of mussels, and 14 of malocostracans, which are large crustaceans such as crayfish.
 Today, the tributary streams of the Illinois River Bluffs host 53 species of fish, 6 of mussels, and 14 of malocos-tracans while the Illinois River itself hosts 82 species of fish, 33 of mussels, and 5 malocostracans.
 The weed shiner, a state-endangered fish known from only four locales across Illinois, used to dwell in Peoria Lake but has not been seen there since 1879.
 The cisco, a state-threatened fish species, was last observed in Lake Senachwine in 1935 and also is assumed by scientists to be extirpated, or locally extinct.